22.4.2025

 ‘My experience as a journalist has been very useful.
 I’ve gotten the most mileage out of the research and communications skills I developed.
 A major part of the work that both lawyers and journalists do is finding out about things and passing that knowledge on to other people.’

-‘The second benefit is that as a journalist, I learned to react to unexpected situations, which are common in legal work, as well.’
+‘Another benefit is that as a journalist, I learned to react to unexpected situations, which are common in legal work, as well.’

-Teresa finds that the biggest difference between these professions is the work cycle: while reporters working for a daily newspaper usually work on a single piece for a day or two, lawyers often work on an assignment for week, months or even years.
+Teresa finds that the biggest difference between these professions is the work cycle: while reporters working for a daily newspaper often work on a single piece for a day or two, lawyers often work on an assignment for week, months or even years.

 A Leap into the Unknown During the Night Shift